WheatonArts

+History

+Wheaton Village was founded in 1968.
+The organization was founded by Wheaton Glass, which was previously a major glass producer in Millville.

+Description

-Wheaton Arts and Cultural Center (formerly Wheaton Village) is a 501(c)(3) non-profit arts education organization, with a focus on the medium of glass.
+Wheaton Arts and Cultural Center, known as WheatonArts, is a 501(c)(3) non-profit arts education organization, with a focus on the medium of glass.
 Located in Millville, New Jersey, the center's mission is to engage artists and audiences in an evolving exploration of creativity.

-Located on 65 acre wooded in southern New Jersey, WheatonArts is home to the Museum of American Glass, the Creative Glass Fellowship Program that offers Artist Residencies, the largest folklife program in the Garden State, a hot glass studio, several traditional craft studios, five museum stores, a 13000 sqft. event center and a pond-side picnic grove.
-In addition to daily glass blowing and craft demonstrations, WheatonArts features special exhibitions, programs, workshops, performances, and several weekend festivals throughout the year.
+Located on 65 acre wooded in southern New Jersey, WheatonArts is home to the Museum of American Glass, the Creative Glass Fellowship Program that offers artist residencies, the largest folklife program in New Jersey, a hot glass studio, several traditional craft studios, five museum stores, a 13000 sqft event center, and a picnic grove.
+In addition to daily glassblowing and craft demonstrations, WheatonArts features special exhibitions, programs, workshops, performances, and several weekend festivals throughout the year.
 WheatonArts hosts the Festival of Fine Craft yearly on the first full weekend in October.
-The organization was founded by Wheaton Glass, which was previously a major glass producer in Millville.